shoganvisuals/mental-health-disparities/README.md

       cor
      0.45

 The scatter plot confirmed a positive correlation (r = 0.45), with rural counties showing higher values.

 Challenges included handling ~20 missing counties, resolved by flagging them for tooltips, and excluding hpsa_score = 0 counties for the scatter plot.

 R-generated scatter plot, "Mental Health HPSA vs. Hospitalization Rates," showing the correlation between HPSA Mental Health Score (x-axis) and Preventable Hospitalization Rate (y-axis), with points colored by Rural_Urban to highlight rural-urban disparities.

-Geospatial Context with ArcGISI used ArcGIS to source a U.S. county shapefile, ensuring FIPS codes matched the dataset.
+Geospatial: Context with ArcGISI used ArcGIS to source a U.S. county shapefile, ensuring FIPS codes matched the dataset.
 I verified spatial accuracy in Excel and R, enabling seamless integration with Tableau’s map visualization.

 Visualization in Tableau Public: Using Tableau Public, I built a dashboard (1280 x 1024 pixels) with: